-- I. Grades from high school level math and science coursework.
-A minimum grade of "C" in these courses is strongly preferred. - II.
-A minimum cumulative college GPA of 3.0 is required. - III.
-A minimum grade of "C" is required in any course required for the nursing program this includes core curriculum as well as major-specific coursework. - IV.
-Test of Essential Academic Skills (TEAS) - a.
-Preference is given to students with a minimum score of 75.
-Applicants may repeat the test twice within a 6-month period. - V. A certified criminal background check.
-The Ward School of Nursing uses a specific company to complete the criminal background checks.
-You will be given information on how to purchase this at the time of application.
+- I. A minimum cumulative college GPA of 3.0 is required. - II.
+A minimum grade of "C" is required in any course required for the nursing program this includes core curriculum as well as major-specific coursework. - III.
+Test of Essential Academic Skills (TEAS) - Preference is given to students with a minimum score of 75.
+Applicants may repeat the test twice within a 6-month period.

+- IV.
+A certified criminal background check.
+The Clara Ward School of Nursing uses a specific company to complete the criminal background checks.
+You will be given information on how to purchase this at the time of application. - V. A written essay.
+Instructions are included in the application.